 A recent well attended talk at Northwestern between one of the school’s popular professors and an Anglican Bishop focused on culture and the role of secularism vs. Christianity in culture.

-Thank you to Paul Cozzi of The Northwestern Chronicle for this well written and fascinating piece.
+Thank you to The Northwestern Chronicle for this well written and fascinating piece.

 Challenging the Gods of Culture: N.T.
 Wright and Professor Morson on Religion, Progress, and False Idols